 - Management Retention Plan – The buyer also indicates its plans for the senior management of the seller and the type of arrangements they can deal with.

 - Transition and Support Services – The buyer mentions that they would need transition support for a certain period of time to effectively manage the business.
-It also says that no additional amount shall be paid apart from the “Purchase Price” for the services.
+It also says that no additional amount shall be paid apart from the “Purchase Price” for such services.

-- Conduct of Business – The buyer expects that the seller will conduct the business in normal course without any material adverse impact on the business.
+- Conduct of Business – The buyer expects that the seller will conduct the business in the normal course without any material adverse impact on the business.
 In case the seller intends to engage in any kind of structural change, an intimation to the buyer should be done.

 - Transaction Expenses – The buyer makes it very clear that any transaction expenses incurred would be met by each party on its own.
 Expenses can be related to due diligence, negotiation, drafting of legal agreements, professional and legal support, etc.